 Rida was finally turned away from the path of Sufism during a dhikr of the Mawlawiyya Order.
 Here the young Rida observed the famous “Whirling Dervishes” perform.
 He relates he was overcome with anger at the sight of “forbidden acts” and shouted at the assembly of people before leaving.

 Upon arriving in Cairo as a student of Muhammad Abdhu, Rida began printing al-Mansur, a periodical that served as a salafi platform.
 He was initially warning people of the dangers of accepting saintly miracles and intercession, much like his teacher.
 However, after the death of Abduh, Rida eventually came under the influence of Ibn Tamiyya's and Abdul-Wahhab teachings.
 It was the 1920s, and the Wahhabiyya reassertion of the Arabian Peninsula was attracting attention.
-Upon Ibn Sa’ud's declaration as king of the Hijaz in 1926, Rida wrote a book in support of Ibn Sa’'ud as a defender of true Sunnism and the Wahhabiyya doctrine as representative of the original faith of Islam.
+Upon Ibn Sa’ud's declaration as king of the Hijaz in 1926, Rida wrote a book in support of Ibn Sa’ud as a defender of true Sunnism and the Wahhabiyya doctrine as representative of the original faith of Islam.
 After this, the publications of al-Mansur would take a decisively anti-Sufi stance.

 Rida denounced the Sufi turuq, notably the Tijaniyya which were situated in Northern Africa.
 He declared al-Tijani a liar and indirectly called him and his followers disbelievers (kafirun).
 He argued against the pursuit of fana’, believing that is was not necessary, and in fact, not possible to go beyond the station of absolute trust in Allah (tawakkul).
 He criticized the guide-disciple relationship as he believed it discouraged independent personal thought and led to blind acceptance of the infallible sheikh.
 According to Rida, both Sufism and Shi’ism were responsible for bringing external influences into Islam, such as Zoroastrianism.
 Esoteric interpretation of the Qur'an was undermining Islam and was guilty of conspiring to end Arab authority in the state.
 His latter view had much to do with his strong support for the Wahhabiyya regime of Ibn Sa’ud.